RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 - A *smart mode* creates an animation as close as possible to the result of the expression, using just a few Bézier keyframes, and keeps the animation easy to edit later.
 - A *precise mode* creates an animation  with as much keyframes as needed for a perfect match (which is still less than the After Effects native tool).

+### Bézier paths and expressions

+For some reason, **using an expression to control the Bézier path of a mask is much slower than the same expression in a shape layer**: if you need to use expressions with Bézier path, try to always use shape layers instead of masks!
+We've measure the same expression to be twice faster in shape layers.

 ## Compositions